Mammals

 Related Articles

-Although rare in the Salish Sea, sightings of live and stranded bottlenose dolphins have been increasing in local waters for the past two decades.
+Although rare in the Salish Sea, bottlenose dolphins are among the best-studied marine mammals in the world.
+Sightings of live and stranded animals have been increasing in local waters for the past two decades.

 Bryde’s whales are rarely seen in the Salish Sea, preferring warmer waters, but at least three have been documented here since 2010.